IPritisanac/IDR_ES/README.md

 ## Streamlit explorer

-A small interactive web app, [`streamlit_app/`](streamlit_app/README.md), lets you:
+An interactive web app, [`streamlit_app/`](streamlit_app/README.md), lets you:

 - look up an IDR by gene name / UniProt / IDR ID and see its 144-feature Z-score profile,
-- browse the automatic clusters at any of the 0.4–0.8 correlation thresholds, _or_ the manually selected clusters from Dataset S2,
+- browse the automatic clusters at any of the 0.4–0.8 correlation thresholds, _or_ the manually selected clusters from Dataset S2 (PNAS 2026, Supplementary Datasets),
-- inspect the supplementary datasets (S1–S8), including a directional-query viewer for the FAIDR per-IDR×GO-term assignment matrix.
+- inspect the Supplementary datasets (S1–S8), including a directional-query viewer for the FAIDR per-IDR×GO-term assignment matrix.

 After downloading the data: